antoine-tran/Hedera/README.md

 languages (Java, Python, C, etc.) , and it also supports Pig with a number of User-defined functions (UDFs).
 At the moment, the framework has been tested in Hadoop CDH 4.x and Pig 0.11.x.
 It supports both Hadoop YARN and non-YARN models.
-Free for research and educational purpose
+Free for research and educational purpose under GNU and Common Creative License.

 ### Why Hedea ?##